The Pier Falls is a disaster short story by English author Mark Haddon. - AsNotedIn

 Narrative Arts | Horror | an intense feeling of fear, shock, or disgust | |

-Narrative Arts | Narrative Prose | ordinary written language which tells a story | |
+Narrative Arts | Narrative | an account of connected events | |

 Structure Use | Pleasure Pier | ||